kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) (LWS) is the primary implementation of a multi-pod replica.
 The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
 This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.
 All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
 A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.

 LWS is planned to be integrated with the Workload API ([KEP](https://docs.google.com/document/d/1QlcIBtR2KyOKYRUTGubhhxuy7NfjHs1fXMJlvdUCyhM/edit?tab=t.0#heading=h.dxr6zknxhiui)).
-Each LWS replica is would correspond to a PodGroup replica, with its `size` being `minCount`.
+Each LWS replica would correspond to a PodGroup replica, with its `size` being `minCount`.

 ### Risks and Mitigations